-Information on applying for a PhD or a Professional Doctorate at the School of Environment, Education and Development.
+Information on applying for a PhD or a Professional Doctorate at the School of Environment, Education and Development (SEED).

 Admission to PhD or a Professional Doctorate in our School is highly competitive.
 In reaching a decision on applications, we review a number of criteria, including:

-- Applicants who meet our entry requirements and who are matched to a suitable supervisor may be required to attend an interview.
+If you meet our entry requirements and are matched to a suitable supervisor, you may be required to attend an interview.

 How to apply

-- A personal statement outlining your reasons for wishing to study on the programme, and the experience and skills you will bring to your research
+- a personal statement outlining your reasons for wishing to study on the programme, and the experience and skills you will bring;

 Providing clear details of your research area or group within your research proposal will make it easier for us to identify suitable opportunities for you.